TGSec/ldscriptures/docs/source/installing.rst

 Installing via setup.py
 -----------------------

-Ok, ok, you want the hard way.
-First, you need to download the `zip file`__ containing the module, from Github.
+But if you want to do it the hard way, you'll need to download the `zip file`__ containing the module, from Github.

 __ https://github.com/TGSec/ldscriptures/archive/master.zip